barryclark/jekyll-now/_posts/2018-6-20-Simple-data-logger.md

 ---
 layout: post
-title: Simple data logger
+title: Simple data logger with NodeMUC, DHT11 and Thinger.io
 ---

-A simple system for collecting and transmitting data to be stored and analysed.
-Data is collected by a DHT11 combinded temperature and humidity sensor attached to a NodeMCU unit.
-It is transmitted to the thinger.io IoT platform where it can be displayed using a graphical dashboard.
+Uses an ESP8266 NodeMCU board with a DHT11 temperature and humidity sensor to collect data which is sent to the Thinger.io platform.

 ## Components
 * Board: ESP8266 NodeMCU